getnamingo/registrar-whmcs-epp-rfc/README.md

 # Generic EPP Module for Namingo Registrar Platform

 This is an **EPP Registrar Module** specifically designed for the Namingo Registrar platform’s WHMCS edition.
-It leverages the Generic RFC EPP standard but is uniquely configured to work only with Namingo’s ICANN-accredited registrar services.

 > ⚠️ **Note**: This module is exclusive to the Namingo Registrar platform’s WHMCS edition and is not compatible with standard WHMCS installations.